 Photo Credit: Wonderlane

 The bizarrely ironic thing about that is that we only ever experience life in, you guessed it, the present moment.
 So, in effect we are practically absent for the vast majority of our waking days, a prisoner to thoughts about past and future.
-Now that may sound a bit crazy when you first read it, but judge for yourself.
+Now that may sound a bit crazy when you first read it, but reflect on it a bit and judge for yourself, it becomes quite apparent pretty quickly.

 Take five minutes now and do a simple test I came across once from a chap called Gary Weber.